 4)Tabindex: It specifies the tab order of any element

-5)Data-XXXX: It helps to customize attributes and the author can define their own attributes.
+5)Data-XXXX: It helps customize attributes, and the author can define them.

 Conclusion – XHTML vs HTML5

-Hence both XHTML vs HTML5 languages are markup languages and have their own capabilities which make building web applications easier.
-They provide structure and organization to all applications but need to overcome challenges about mobile demands and responsive designing.
+Hence, both XHTML and HTML5 languages are markup languages and have their capabilities, making building web applications easier.
+They provide structure and organization to all applications but must overcome mobile demands and responsive designing challenges.

 - HTML vs XML comparisons